graphql/express-graphql/README.md

     A `schema` *must* be provided.

   * **`graphiql`**: If `true`, presents [GraphiQL][] when the GraphQL endpoint is loaded in a browser.
 We recommend that you set `graphiql` to `true` when your app is in development, because it's quite useful.
 You may or may not want it in production.
+    Alternatively, instead of `true` you can pass in an options object:
+      * **`defaultQuery`**: An optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
+        If undefined is provided, GraphiQL will use its own default query.

   * **`rootValue`**: A value to pass as the `rootValue` to the `graphql()` function from [`GraphQL.js/src/execute.js`](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js#L119).